copyme/copyme.github.io/_pages/about.md

 ---

+# Page Under Construction!

+Currently, much of the information is outdated!

 Currently, I am affiliated with Inria Sophia Antipolis — Méditerranée ([TITANE team](https://team.inria.fr/titane/team/)).
 My research at Inria is focused on the problems identified by the [BIM2TWIN project](https://bim2twin.eu/).
 These include but are not limited to quality assessment of elements built on construction sites in using sensing technologies and geometry processing.
 My supervisonr at Inria is [Pierre Alliez](https://team.inria.fr/titane/team/pierre-alliez/).